markqvist/RNode_Firmware/Console/source/replicate.md

 ## Create RNodes
 This section contains the tools and guides necessary to create more RNodes.
 Creating any number of RNodes is **completely free and unrestricted** for all personal, non-commercial and humanitarian purposes.
 If doing so provides value to you or your community, you are encouraged to [contribute](./contribute.html) whatever you find to be reasonable.

-In addition, you are very much **encouraged** to create RNodes for sale or commercial purposes, and doing so requires buying a copy of the RNode Firmware for each unit produced for commercial purposes.
+In addition, you are very much **encouraged** to create RNodes for sale or commercial purposes.
+Doing so requires buying a copy of the RNode Firmware for each unit produced for commercial purposes.
 Please read the [selling RNodes]({ASSET_PATH}sell_rnodes.html) section for more details.

+### Firmware Source Code
+If you would like to inspect or compile the RNode Firmware source code yourself, you can download a copy of the [RNode Firmware source-code]({ASSET_PATH}rnode_firmware.zip) stored in this RNode.

 ### Getting Started
 To create your own RNodes, there are generally three distinct paths you can take: